27 Traditional Purim Food Ideas for 2026

 12. Menenas/Ma’amoul

 Purim is a time for traditional delicacies and lots of creativity.
-The culinary heritage of the Jewish community reflects influences from communities all over the world.
 While the lineup of classic Purim food may have evolved, the spiritual significance behind each dish always befits the holiday’s theme of joy and deliverance.

-Hamantaschen will continue to be the go-to treat, but buttery, nutty cookies like menenas or ma’amoul (traditionally associated with Arab cuisine) are also gaining popularity as Purim food items.
+Hamantaschen will continue to be the go-to Purim treat, but buttery, nutty cookies like menenas or ma’amoul (traditionally associated with Arab cuisine) are also gaining popularity among sweet Purim food items.
 The specific shape of ma’amoul is usually achieved with intricate wooden molds or tweezers.

 While these delicate pastries may be challenging to make at home, they are definitely worth the effort.
 The traditional recipe calls for a flavoring of rosewater and pistachios, but versions using dates or walnuts are also available.